Facebook-Page: ANAK BUKIT FREE SCHOOL

 My name is Fatahillah Nur Bintang.
 Most of my friends call me Bintang.
 I was born and grew up in a small town Blora, central Java, Indonesia.
 I am a passionate surfer and have a very strong connection with the ocean.

 Beside that I am a person who is passionate about social work and I dream for the world to become a better place.
 Most of my job experiences have been with different NGO’s (Non-Government Organizations), from community empowerment and development, Orangutan conservation to gender and sexuality issues.
-I worked for Orangutan conservation between 2[phone redacted] in Borneo.
-Between 2[phone redacted] I worked for an organization that focuses on sexuality and reproductive health rigths in Yogyakarta as an unplanned pregnancy administrative counselor.
-From 2[phone redacted] I was part of Needle and Bitch collective, a community space and cooperative group that promotes gender equality, sexuality and women's rights.
+I worked for Orangutan conservation between 2011-2012 in Borneo.
+Between 2012-2014 I worked for an organization that focuses on sexuality and reproductive health rigths in Yogyakarta as an unplanned pregnancy administrative counselor.
+From 2012-2016 I was part of Needle and Bitch collective, a community space and cooperative group that promotes gender equality, sexuality and women's rights.

 In 2016 I moved to Bali to work.
 Because of the calling of my heart to do something meaningful to the community I started my project ANAK BUKIT FREE SCHOOL in the beginning of November, 2017.
 It is a non-official and non-profit project which focuses on Children education, located in Desa Ketapang, Banjar Adat Tengah, Uluwatu, Pecatu, Bali, Indonesia.
 The goal of the project is to give the opportunity to children in the village to be able to learn English in a way that is as fun as possible and by creating a space where children can feel the freedom to learn, to express, to play through environmental awareness and build a library for the community (we have had some books donations already).